For Faculty and Staff

-We also offer training and information sessions periodically that are aimed at faculty & staff members who work closely with students.
+We also offer training and information sessions periodically that are aimed at faculty and staff members who work closely with students.

 Helping your students

 Information is available in our Faculty brochure.
 Please feel free to call or email one of us with any specific questions you may have.
-And we encourage you to attend workshops and trainings that are offered.
+And we encourage you to attend workshops and training sessions that are offered.